What's This Bump on My Piercing?

 piercing that cause liquid-filled bumps.
 The area may be reddish and tender, and may bleed

 a little bit.
-Follicular Cysts are somewhat more common in tragus, eyebrow, and nostril piercings.
+These "pimples" are somewhat more common in tragus, eyebrow, and nostril piercings.

 To help get rid of them: